MichaelHaussmann/resolva/README.md

 - once a matching pattern found,
 - extracts data and returns a dictionary

-Instead of bare regex, the pattern has a more readable "format" style syntax.
+Instead of bare regex, the pattern uses a simpler "format" style syntax.

 **resolva** can also format the data back to a string.